-Value-chain analysis is an analytical framework that assists in identifying business activities that can create value and competitive advantage to the business.
-Figure below illustrates the essence of Microsoft value chain analysis.
+Microsoft value chain analysis is an analytical framework that assists in identifying business activities that can create value and competitive advantage to the business.
+Figure 1 below illustrates the essence of Microsoft value chain analysis.

 Microsoft Corporation business is divided into the following three operating segments:

 1. Productivity and Business Processes.
-This segment comprises Microsoft products and services related to productivity, communication, and information services
+This segment comprises Microsoft products and services related to productivity, communication, and information services.
+The segment comprises a range of devices and platforms such as Office Commercial, Office Consumer LinkedIn and Dynamics.

 Microsoft’s regional centre in Ireland supports the European, Middle Eastern, and African region; the centre in Singapore supports the Japan, India, Greater China, and Asia-Pacific region; and the centres in Fargo, North Dakota, Fort Lauderdale, Florida, Puerto Rico, Redmond, Washington, and Reno, Nevada support Latin America and North America